FEATURED IN SEVENTEEN MAGAZINE

 COMING IN 2018: THE ARC OF A BULLET (Delacorte/Penguin Random House)

-A young woman at the intersection of her brother’s violent mental health breakdown and a police shooting discovers the danger of secret prejudices in this story of forgiveness, healing and hope.
+A young woman at the intersection of her brother’s violent mental health breakdown and a police shooting discovers the danger of secret prejudice and privilege in this story of forgiveness, healing and hope.